JohnSnowLabs/nlu/docs/en/install.md

 ```

 **Step2:**
 Transfer the zip file securely to your offline environment and unzip it.
-One option is the unix `scp`  comand
+One option is the unix `scp`  command.

 ```shell
 scp /to/where/my/zip/will/be/john_snow_labs.zip 123.145.231.001:443/remote/directroy
 ```

 **Step3:**
-Then from the **remote machine shell** unzip via
+Then from the **remote machine shell** unzip with:

 ```shell
 # Unzip all files to ~/johnsowlabs